micke/devflow/README.md

   * `accesstoken` Your TP access token
   * `baseurl` Your organizations TP URL, ex: `https://project.tpondemand.com`
   * `userid` Your TP user id
-3. run `devflow branch` when starting working on a new story
+3. run `devflow checkout` when starting working on a new story
 4. Profit?

 ## Bonus